GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 After it is bound you we free to set primitive parameters and they will be stored in the bound buffer.
 This buffer can then be shared between multiple GPU programs and/or GPU pipelines.

 > You can also write to **GpuParamBlockBuffer** directly by calling its @ref bs::ct::GpuParamBlockBuffer::write "ct::GpuParamBlockBuffer::write()" method.
-In this case you must be careful to respect the layout of the variables in the buffer as expected by the shader.
+In this case you must be careful to respect the layout of the variables in the buffer as expected by the render backend.
 This layout can be determined by examining the other entries in **GpuParamDesc** structure.

 ## Binding GPU params {#gpuPrograms_c_c}
 Once **GpuParams** has been created and populated with necessary data, you can bind it to the GPU by calling @ref bs::ct::RenderAPI::setGpuParams "ct::RenderAPI::setGpuParams()".